• Home

 The Larger Project: Individuation

-The way I see it, together these constitute a larger Project that everyone has the potential to engage in, compulsive or not: cultivating our unique gifts in a way that benefits us and the world around us.
-Carl Jung called this Individuation.
+The way I see it, together these steps constitute a larger Project that everyone has the potential to engage in, compulsive or not: cultivating our unique gifts in a way that benefits us and the world around us.
+Psychiatrist Carl Jung called this Individuation.

 Much of the good that’s accomplished in the world is accomplished by people who have compulsive tendencies.
 They get the job done.
 And much of the bad is wrought by people whose intense willpower gets hijacked by fear.
 Even if they do get the job done, they achieve it with lots of collateral damage.